2026 ANZCA CTN Strategic Research Workshop

 Session overview: This stream is designed for delegates at all career stages, from interested fellows and trainees to experienced investigators mentoring emerging researchers.
 It focuses on enhancing research skills and providing hands-on experience in clinical trial methodology and research design.

-Emerging investigators session: This session includes roundtable discussions facilitated by senior researchers and statisticians, offering structured protocol critique before an open Q&A. Delegates will discuss study methodology, outcomes, feasibility, and impact, gaining valuable research development experience.
+Emerging investigators session: This session will feature new research proposals by emerging investigators.
+Delegates will discuss study methodology, outcomes, feasibility, and impact, gaining valuable research development experience.

 Stream 2 | ||